-During attended noise monitoring ship noise emissions were observed to be consistent during five consecutive 15minute measurements undertaken during the daytime and six measurements undertaken during the night-time to confirm receiver noise levels.
+During attended noise monitoring ship noise emissions were observed to be consistent with minimal variation in emissions, and as such two 15 minute measurements were undertaken during the night-time to confirm receiver noise levels.

 All acoustic instrumentation employed throughout the monitoring programme has been designed to comply with the requirements of AS IEC 61672.1 - 2013 Electroacoustics-Sound level meters - Specifications and carries current National Association of Testing Authorities (NATA) or manufacturer calibration certificates.
-Instrument calibration was checked before and after each measurement survey, with the variation in calibrated levels not exceeding \pm 0.5 dBA.
+Instrument calibration was checked before and after each measurement survey, with the variation in calibrated levels not exceeding ±0.5 dBA.